 Forensics and Criminal Behavior

-Through our forensics investigations, we will examine subjects including biology, chemistry, pathology and physics.
-We will study evidentiary techniques for crime scene analysis, such as the examination of fingerprints, DNA, blood spatter, fibers, glass fractures and fragments, hairs, ballistics, teeth, bones and body remains.
+Through our forensics investigations, we will learn biology, chemistry, pathology, and physics.
+We will study evidentiary techniques for crime scene analysis, such as the examination of fingerprints, DNA, blood spatter, fibers, glass fractures and fragments, hairs, ballistics, teeth, bones, and body remains.
 Students will learn hands-on laboratory and field approaches to the scientific methods used in crime scene investigation.
-Students will also learn to apply analytical, quantitative and qualitative skills to collect and interpret evidence.
-Students can expect seminars, labs, lectures, guest speakers and workshops, along with both individual and group project work.
+They will also learn to apply analytical, quantitative, and qualitative skills to the collection and interpretation of evidence.
+Students can expect seminars, labs, lectures, guest speakers, and workshops, along with both individual and group project work.

-This is an introductory program about science, critical thinking and the perspectives of sociology, chemistry and biology through the lens of crime analysis.
-Students interested in developing their skills in scientific inquiry, critical thinking and interdisciplinary studies should consider this program.
+This is an introductory program about science; critical thinking; and the perspectives of sociology, chemistry, and biology as applied to crime analysis.
+Students interested in developing their skills in scientific inquiry, critical thinking, and interdisciplinary studies should consider this program.
 Students who may not consider themselves to be "science" students are encouraged to enroll.

 Location and Schedule